 Newport Dunes Resort offers kayaking tours with a guide, Sundays from 10 a.m. to 12 p.m.
 The Newport Aquatic Center at One White Cliffs Drive offers hourly one and two-person kayak rentals.
 If you are a land lover, hiking and biking trails abound.
 A paved road runs along the west side of the bay and provides ample opportunity for outdoor experience.

 Restaurants Near Newport Beach Back Bay Loop Trail

 If fresh fish is going to be on your dinner menu check out Pearson’s Port a floating shack that sells fresh fish, live crab and lobster at the entrance to the Newport Beach Back Bay.
 So if you’ve worked up quite an appetite with all of this fun in the sun then the back bay has several options.

 The Back Bay Bistro at the Newport Dunes Resort offers elegant dining for all ages with a waterfront view.
-They do accept reservations, and some day’s feature live entertainment.
+They do accept reservations and on weekends feature entertainment.
 Try the award-winning seafood chowder.
 Parking is free, and they offer guest slips for boaters.